 ReLieVe (which stands for Recycling of Li-ion batteries for Electric Vehicles) is a collaborative research and innovation project whose goal is to develop an innovative process for recycling lithium-ion batteries used in electric vehicles.
 The idea is also to produce these new batteries in Europe and to build an industrial sector integrated from end to end—from the collection and dismantlement of the batteries at the end of their useful life, to the recycling of their components, to the production of new electrode materials.

-The project also enjoys the support of research teams from Chimie ParisTech and the Norwegian University of Science and Technology teams for the academic support.
+- the Chimie ParisTech and Norwegian University of Science and Technology teams for the academic support.

 The challenge: closed-loop recycling

 ReLieVe is developing a large-scale version of an innovative, "closed-loop" process for recycling lithium-ion batteries.
 In contrast to more conventional processes, this one will recycle metals while retaining their physical and chemical qualities, so that they may be re-used in the design of a new lithium-ion battery cathode.

 From an environmental perspective, the challenge is two-fold: first, to develop a process that has the smallest possible environmental impact—and carbon impact, in particular—and second, to maximize the number of lithium-ion components that can be recycled.